Two women looking down at a cellphone.

 • Voter registration information

-Data brokers may acquire and aggregate information about your purchases, the coupons you use, the sweepstakes you enter, location data, stores, or brands you prefer.
+Brokers may acquire and aggregate information about your purchases, the coupons you use, the sweepstakes you enter, location data, stores, or brands you prefer.
 All of this can come from sources like loyalty cards, accounts you’ve signed up for, email offers you’ve responded to, or mobile apps you use.
-This info is user data that data brokers can purchase and then provide to other companies or post for sale on people search sites.
+This info is user data that brokers can purchase and then provide to other companies or post for sale on people search sites.

 Did you know?

 Discover gives you more control over your personal information online by regularly helping you to remove it from at least 10 people-search sites that could sell your data.
-It’s free, activate with the Discover app1.
+It’s free, activate with the Discover app.1

 Data privacy laws